ravinderpal/AssassinsCreed/README.md

 #Assassin's Creed

-This is the first site I have created using HTML/CSS.
+First site created using HTML/CSS.
-I know it is not neither modern nor responsive, but I consider it quite nice.
+I know it is not neither so modern nor responsive, but I consider it quite nice as my first web site..

+Check it out <a href="http://ravinderpal.github.io/AssassinsCreed/">here</a>